-Anne Querrien: I have the impression that there is exactly the same thing for architects in the great debate that occurs at the end of the eighteenth [century] about the sublime and the picturesque.
+Anne Querrien: [Comments barely audible] . . . on the great debate that occurs at the end of the eighteenth [century] about the sublime and the picturesque.
 And precisely, within the picturesque, they pass through three stages whereas, in the sublime, they only keep two of them, and they raise up the sublime directly through its opposition to chaos.
 And finally, chaos comes first.
-From chaos, they construct the sublime, and either they remain within the sublime, that is, geometrical lines, etc., or they manage to pass into the picturesque, that is, into color and all that. ...
-[Inaudible comments], and it was by inheriting, by composing with what my architect friends told me in their discussions about the sublime and the picturesque and about what you were telling us about Kant and the sublime and chaos in Kant...
+From chaos, they construct the sublime, and either they remain within the sublime, that is, geometrical lines, etc., or they manage to pass into the picturesque, that is, into color and all that. . . .
+[Inaudible comments], and it was by inheriting, by composing with what his architect friends told him in their discussion about the sublime and the picturesque and about what you were telling us about Kant and the sublime and chaos in Kant...
 [End of comments are inaudible]